ToothlessGear/node-gcm/README.md

   registrationIds: ['regId1', 'regId2']
 });

-// Define an operation for adding registration IDs to an existing notificationKey.
+// Define an operation for adding registration IDs to an existing notification key.
 // Set recreateKeyIfMissing to true if you want to automatically retry as a
-// 'create' operation if GCM has deleted your original notification key. var addOperation = new gcm.Operation({
+// create operation if GCM has deleted your original notification key. var addOperation = new gcm.Operation({
   operationType: 'add',
   notificationKeyName: 'appUser-Chris',